Skip to content

 For a “small fee” (usually), your lender will take your outstanding balance and remaining term and reamortize your mortgage.

-Some lenders may also have a minimum amount that you must pay to reduce the loan balance if a lump sum is required, such as $5,000 or more.
+Some lenders may also have a minimum amount that you must pay to reduce the loan balance if a lump sum is required, such as a percentage of the principal balance or a dollar amount such as $5,000 or more.

 This lump sum payment is made in conjunction with the recast request and you wind up with a lower monthly payment as a result, though the interest rate and loan term remains unchanged.